Managing Users.

 • Group ID (GID): The primary Group ID (GID) Group Identification Number stored in the /etc/group file.

 • User Info: This field is optional and allows you to define extra information about the user.
-For example, user full name.
+For example, the user's full name.
 This field is filled by the finger command.

 • Home Directory: The absolute location of the user’s home directory.